PennLINC/xcpEngine/docs/overview.rst

 Not functional connectivity pipelines are equally effective at addressing systematic noise and artifacts.
-Many papers have compared denoising strategies and found that certain pipelines provide similarly effective methods for addressing this. ``xcpEngine`` has many of them available as *design files* that can specify the processing stages and calculation of output measures.
+Many papers have compared denoising strategies and found that certain pipelines provide similarly effective methods for addressing this. ``xcpEngine`` has many of them available as *:ref:`designfile`* that can specify the processing stages and calculation of output measures.

 A library of good-performing pipelines comes pre-packaged with ``xcpEngine`` and are